Kristina (b. 1984) has a passion for photographing rural communities in the American west. She loves small towns and

 Kristina is available for assignments throughout the west and the rest of the United States.
 Especially if it involves her packing a tent and a fly rod.

-Editorial and commercial clients include The New York Times, The Wall Street Journal, TheAtlantic.com, Cosmopolitan, Pacific Standard, The Washington Post, Al Jazeera America, BuzzFeed News, Reuters, Associated Press, Coca-Cola Amatil, Red Cloud Indian School and The Heritage Center, Bleacher Report, Habitat for Humanity, Corning Gorilla Glass, Teach for America, Rapid City Area Schools, TEDxRapid City, South Dakota Chiropractors Association, GBA Inc. General Contractors, and The Man Salon.
+Editorial and commercial clients include The New York Times, The Wall Street Journal, TheAtlantic.com, Cosmopolitan, Pacific Standard, The Washington Post, Al Jazeera America, BuzzFeed News, Reuters, Associated Press, Coca-Cola Amatil, Red Cloud Indian School and The Heritage Center, Bleacher Report, Habitat for Humanity, Corning Gorilla Glass, Teach for America, Rapid City Area Schools, TEDxRapid City, South Dakota Chiropractors Association, and GBA Inc. General Contractors.